CTFd/koth-agent/README.md

 ### Example Application

 To get a sense of how the agent works, an example application is provided in the repository in the `/example` folder.
-It is a simple web application, built with [Flask](https://flask.palletsprojects.com/en/2.2.x/), that serves as the agent's target application for it to monitor.
+It is a simple web application, built with [Flask](https://flask.palletsprojects.com/), that serves as the agent's target application for it to monitor.
 It takes in the user's identifier or any text, and writes it to a file called `owner.txt`.

 Run the web application together with the agent using `docker-compose up` in the root directory of the repository.

 Once the Docker instance is running, you can interact with the agent and example web application.

-The web application can be accessed in `http://<server ip address>:5000/`.
+The web application can be accessed in `http://[server]:5000/`.
 And the agent can be accessed from two endpoints: `/status` and `/healthcheck`.
-For example, `http://<server ip address>:31337/status` and `http://<server ip address>:31337/healthcheck`.
+For example, `http://[server]:31337/status` and `http://[server]:31337/healthcheck`.

-Try entering a text on the web application's input and submit it.
+Try entering text on the web application's input and submit it.

 Then, send a request to the agent via the `/status` endpoint.
 The agent responds in JSON format, where, the identifier key's value would be the text submitted from the web application.